inventage/portal-components/docs/portal-navigation/configuration.md

 (1) If you need to identify an item to be able to make it a defaultItem or assign badge values, you need an explicit id.

-(2) If a menu only shows its child items and never needs any routing you might get away with having no url.
-Otherwise this can be considered mandatory.
+(2) If a parent item only shows its child items and never needs any routing you might get away with having no url.
+Otherwise, this can be considered mandatory.

 (3) You need to provide a label and/or an icon.

-(4) If an item has itself items it is a menu.
-Some item attributes have no effect on menus.
+(4) If an item has itself items it is a parent item.
+Some item attributes have no effect on parent items.

-(5) Menus will show the default item's url (or the first item's url, if there is no default item).
+(5) Parent items will show the default item's url (or the first item's url, if there is no default item).

-## Menu
+## Parent Items

 | Attribute   | Type          | Mandatory | Default          |
 | ----------- | ------------- | --------- | ---------------- |